Heathcliff (1984 TV series): Season 2 (1985)

-NOTE: These episodes are listed in production order.
-This season was aired out of order.

 Theme song

-The theme was composed and written by Shuki Levy and Haim Saban and sung by Noam Kaniel.
+The theme was composed and written by Haim Saban and Shuki Levy and sung by Noam Kaniel.

 Broadcast history

-In the United States, the series was aired in national first-run syndication from September 3, 1984, with Season 2 having new episodes in 1985 in syndication airing until 1988, and then reruns of the series were aired on Nickelodeon from 1988 until 1993.
-The series then reran on Family Channel from 1993–1998 and Fox Family Channel for only a year from 1998 until 1999.
+In the United States, the series was aired in national first-run syndication from September 3, 1984 to 1988, and then reruns of the series were aired on Nickelodeon from 1988 until 1993.
+The series then reran on Family Channel from 1993 to 1998 and Fox Family Channel for only a year from 1998 until 1999.
 From September 27, 2010 until September 23, 2011, reruns of the series were aired in the United States on the This Is for Kids block on This TV.
 Outside of Canada and the United States, the series was broadcast internationally on KidsCo, Fox Kids, and Jetix.

 In the United Kingdom, the series first aired on the Children's BBC block on BBC One and was usually billed under the title Heathcliff Cats & Co. from 1988 until 1991.
 The "Cats & Co." name lasted until its last run on the BBC in 1991.
 The show then went over to Channel 4 and aired the show in the morning hours from 1990 until 1995.
 In 2000, the show went over to Toon Disney and began running the show shortly after its launch in the UK.
 However, during the same year back in the states, the show was aired in syndication on North American local stations in 2000 for a very short period of time, and went under its former BBC title Heathcliff Cats & Co.
 The series also aired in Japan.
 Back in the states, the series was aired on weekdays on Starz Encore Family (as of 2016).
 The show was also formerly broadcast in Colombia through the digital channel Tacho Pistacho until the channel's shutdown in 2019, and on Light TV in the United States from October 6, 2018 until September 30, 2019.

 According to an interview with Donna Christie, the voice for Iggy Nutmeg and Cleo, the series did not continue because of Mel Blanc's failing health.